parametric-svg/tutorial/Readme.md

 The online editor
 -----------------

-At the time of writing (September 2015) the easiest way to render our `.parametric.svg` drawing is through a rudimentary [online editor][] hosted on *JS Bin*.
+At the time of writing (October 2015) the easiest way to render our `.parametric.svg` drawing is through a rudimentary [online editor][] hosted on *JS Bin*.
 But trust me – it’s not as bad as it looks!
 Once we’ve got our drawing inside we can play around, tweak our variables and see the results instantly.

 Come on, let’s [head over][online editor] to the editor – instructions are inside!